TaywhittyTN/essays/American Gothic/README.md

 Beyond its initial impact, *American Gothic* has transcended its original context, evolving into a cultural phenomenon that continues to shape and reflect American identity.
 Its numerous parodies, commercial uses, and reinventions demonstrate its flexibility and continued relevance.
 American Gothic not only continues to represent the spirit of the American Midwest but also speaks to the broader, evolving notion of what it means to be American, it remains a vital piece of Americana, symbolizing both the past and the ongoing dialogue about American identity.

-[^1]: "Grant Wood," The Art Story: Modern Art Insight, accessed December 9, 2024, https://www.theartstory.org/artist/wood-grant/.
+[^1]:"Grant Wood," The Art Story: Modern Art Insight, accessed December 9, 2024, (https://www.theartstory.org/artist/wood-grant/).
-[^2]: "Grant Wood," The Art Story: Modern Art Insight, accessed December 9, 2024, https://www.theartstory.org/artist/wood-grant/.
+[^2]: "Grant Wood," The Art Story: Modern Art Insight, accessed December 9, 2024, (https://www.theartstory.org/artist/wood-grant/).
 [^3]: Steiner, Michael C. "Grant Wood and the Politics of Regionalism."
 Middle West Review, vol. 3 no. 1, 2016, p.
 71-95.
-Project MUSE, https://dx.doi.org/10.1353/mwr.2016.0015.
+Project MUSE, (https://dx.doi.org/10.1353/mwr.2016.0015).
-[^4]: "Hans Memling," The Art Story: Modern Art Insight, accessed December 9, 2024, https://www.theartstory.org/artist/memling-hans/.
+[^4]: "Hans Memling," The Art Story: Modern Art Insight, accessed December 9, 2024, (https://www.theartstory.org/artist/memling-hans/).
 [^5]: Encyclopaedia Britannica.
 "Carpenter Gothic."
-Last modified October 10, 2023. https://www.britannica.com/art/Carpenter-Gothic.
+Last modified October 10, 2023. (https://www.britannica.com/art/Carpenter-Gothic).
 [^6]: Federal Reserve History.
 "The Great Depression: 1929–1941."
-Accessed December 9, 2024. https://www.federalreservehistory.org/essays/great-depression#:~:text=1929–1941,World%20War%20II%20in%201941.
+Accessed December 9, 2024. (https://www.federalreservehistory.org/essays/great-depression#:~:text=1929–1941,World%20War%20II%20in%201941).
-[^7]: The Art Institute of Chicago. *American Gothic.*Accessed December 9, 2024. https://www.artic.edu/artworks/6565/american-gothic.
+[^7]: The Art Institute of Chicago. *American Gothic.*Accessed December 9, 2024. (https://www.artic.edu/artworks/6565/american-gothic).
 [^8]: Corn, Wanda M. Birth of a National Icon: Grant Wood's American Gothic.
-New Haven and London: Yale University Press, 1999.
+(New Haven and London: Yale University Press, 1999).